Clear Your Record With Defense Attorney Fred Mark Dry

 The process of expungement essentially eliminates any trace of past criminal activity.
 Thus, without a past criminal record, you might find that it is easier to get a job, a housing or apartment lease, or a loan.
-Contact Chicago defense attorney Fred Mark Dry today by calling (847) 441-1801.
+Contact Chicago defense attorney Fred Mark Dry today.
 You can also visit our Northfield office or the downtown office (by appointment only) on the corner of Lake and Lasalle.

 The Police do not want you to know that you are Being Investigated